Turtle shell: Shell nomenclature

 The turtle shell is made up of numerous bony elements, generally named after similar bones in other vertebrates, and a series of keratinous scutes which are also uniquely named.
-Some of those bones that make the top of the shell, carapace, evolved from the scapula rami of the clavicles along with the dorsal and superficial migration of the cleithra.
 The ventral surface is called the plastron.
 These are joined by an area called the bridge.
 The actual suture between the bridge and the plastron is called the anterior bridge strut.
-In Pleurodires the posterior pelvis is also part of the carapace, fully fused with it.
-This is not the case in Cryptodires which have a floating pelvis.
+In Pleurodires, the posterior pelvis is also part of the carapace, fully fused with it.
+This is not the case in Cryptodires, which have a floating pelvis.
 The anterior bridge strut and posterior bridge strut are part of the plastron.
 On the carapace are the sutures into which they insert, known as the Bridge carapace suture.

 In the shell there is a turtle's epidermis layer.
 This layer is important to the strength of the shell surrounding it.
 In an international study, the layer can be as thick as two to four cells.
-Even with such a small thickness, the epidermis allows the deformation the shell can experience and provides the shell more support.
-The epidermis layer is apparent in both sections of the shell, carapace, and plastron, and is thicker in critical areas.
+Even with such a small thickness, the epidermis allows for the deformation the shell can experience and provides the shell more support.
+The epidermis layer is apparent in both sections of the shell—carapace and plastron—and is thicker in critical areas.
 A thicker epidermis allows a higher stress force to be experienced without permanent deformation or critical failure of the shell.

 The shape of the shell is from its evolutionary process, which caused many microstructures to appear to aid survival and motion.
-Shell shape allows the animal to escape predatory situations.
+The shell shape allows the animal to escape predatory situations.
 Microstructures can include the scutes mentioned prior or the ribs found internally of the shell.
-Many ribs can be found within the shell and throughout the shell.
-The rib structures provide extra structural support but allows the shells to deform elastically depending on the situation the turtle is in (i.e., predatory escape).
+Many ribs can be found within and throughout the shell.
+The rib structures provide extra structural support but allows the shell to deform elastically depending on the situation the turtle is in (i.e., predatory escape).
 Nonstructural mechanisms have also been in the turtle shell that aids the turtle during locomotion.
-A mucus film like is covering parts of the shell, allowing like friction and drag.
+A mucus film covers parts of the shell, allowing some physical protection and also reducing friction and drag.